ranjani2412/reflectoring.github.io/content/blog/2022/2022-03-15-be-informed-with-lombok.md

 4. Since @Builder gives a lot of flexibility in object creation it **can cause objects to be in an invalid state**.
 Therefore, make sure all the required attributes are assigned values during object creation.
 5. When using test coverage tools like Jacoco, Lombok can cause problems since **Jacoco cannot distinguish between lombok generated code and normal source code**.
 You might want to consider excluding Lombok for Jacoco test coverage.
-More information on this is available [here] (https://github.com/jacoco/jacoco/pull/495)
+More information on this is available [here](https://github.com/jacoco/jacoco/pull/495)
 6. **Use @SneakyThrows for checked exceptions that you don't intend to selectively catch**.
 Otherwise, wrap them in runtime exceptions that you throw instead.
-7. Using too many @SneakyThrows in an application could make it **difficult to trace and debug errors**.
+7. **Overusing @SneakyThrows** in an application could make it **difficult to trace and debug errors**.

 ## Conclusion

 I hope this article helped you gain a better understanding of how to use Lombok.
 It is a powerful library that has a lot of potential if used well.
 And as the saying goes
 > With great power, comes great responsibility.